SultanAyubi360/CustomCalendar_Dialog/README.md

 # CustomCalendar_Dialog
-A highly customizable calendar library for Android.
+A highly customizable calendar library for Android.The CustomCalendarView provides an easy and customizable calendar to create a Calendar.To use the CustomCalendarView in your application, you first need to add the library to your application.
+You can do this either from Gradle, or Maven or by directly downloading the source code from GitHub

 <div align="center">